Reba (TV series): Cancellation

 Midway through season 6, word began circulating that the CW had ordered "the back nine", or the remaining episodes that would have given Reba a full-season order, but on January 19, 2007, during the network's TCA Press Tour, it was revealed that the series had been canceled, with no "back nine" on order.
 The series finale was filmed in December 2006.

 The series finale garnered 4.44 million viewers in its final half-hour.
 Rumors continued to float on the CW's message boards and Reba fan sites that the series might still have a chance at renewal, citing the possible removal of programming chief Dawn Ostroff, or that Lifetime expressed interest in a Van/Cheyenne spinoff series.
 It was soon announced that Garcia and Howey had each been signed to new shows for CBS and FOX respectively.

 An interview with Reba McEntire, as part of the press coverage of her then upcoming Duets album, revealed that the show was not being shopped around and that the series was indeed finished.
 In an interview with Variety on May 29, 2007, 20th Century Fox TV president Gary Newman said that he had regretted The WB's handling of the show in later years, saying that he was sure the series would have been a hit for CBS or ABC.
 The final season of Reba was originally scheduled to debut in the spring of 2007.
 However, following the cancellation of the drama Runaway, the series returned in November 2006.

 Proposed revival

 A revival of Reba was pitched by McEntire and the show's creators, around the time of Disney's acquisition of 20th Century Fox, but despite Disney approval and the original cast agreeing to return the reboot was ultimately not greenlit.
 Kevin Abbott and Reba took the opportunity to spin the pitch into a new sitcom that eventually would be greenlit: Happy's Place.
-There, Melissa Peterman was cast as a main character opposite Reba, and as of season 1's finale former Reba co-stars Steve Howey and Christopher Rich have appeared in guest roles in the series (with Howey briefly breaking character & the fourth wall at the end of his episode making humorous reference to Reba).
+There, Melissa Peterman was cast as a main character opposite Reba, and as of 2026, former Reba co-stars Steve Howey, Christopher Rich, and JoAnna Garcia Swisher have appeared in guest roles in the series (with Howey briefly breaking character & the fourth wall at the end of his episode making humorous reference to Reba).